What is coronary microvascular disease?

 What causes coronary microvascular disease?

-The same risk factors that cause atherosclerosis may cause coronary microvascular disease (MVD).
+Many researchers think some of the risk factors that cause atherosclerosis may also lead to coronary MVD.
 Atherosclerosis is a disease in which plaque builds up inside the arteries.

 Risk factors for atherosclerosis include: